mikesol/purescript-deku/README.md

 [Here is a guide](https://mikesol.github.io/purescript-deku/) to building apps with Deku.
 The guide is written in Deku and can be found [here](./examples/docs/).

+If you want to see a full-featured, highly-optimized Deku site with lots of event handlers, race conditions, asynchronous logic, etc, check out the [wags documentation](https://mikesol.github.io/purescript-wags).

 ## Why another web framework?

 Deku aims to be: